-Lil Pump is one of the few rappers who could keep him real name and still sound cool as hell.
+Lil Pump is one of the few people on our list of rappers who could keep his real name and still sound cool as hell.
 This Miami native was born Gazzy Garcia.

 Kimetrius Foose’s stage name – Lil Skies – is a play on Dark Skies, the moniker used by his dad when he too made rap music.

 Cloud rap’s coolest Lil Uzi Vert was born Symere Woods in Philadelphia back in ‘94.

 With a name like his, Logic has always carried clout, ever since the day he was born.
 After all, his mum and dad named him Sir Robert Bryson Hall II.

 Recently freed lyricist and hip-hop icon Meek Mill’s famous moniker comes from his middle name: Robert Rihmeek Williams.

 An alt hip-hop genius, the gender-fluid and fierce Mykki Blanco was born Michael Quattlebaum Jr. in Orange County, California.

 Born Onika Tanya Maraj in Trinidad and Tobago, Nicki Minaj entered the pantheon of famous rappers with a pseudonym picked up during her days growing up in Southside Jamaica, Queens.